takenet/textc-csharp/README.md

 > Paul: It's yellow.

-In the second question, John didn't need to specify that he was talking about the car, because it was implicit in the context (an hidden subject), but the real question was "Whats the color of your car?".
+In the second question, John didn't need to specify that he was talking about the car, because it was implicit in the context, and his real question was *Whats the color of your car?*.
-The car "variable" didn't needed to be in the conversation input.
+So the car "variable" didn't needed to be in the conversation input.
 This is the same idea of the Textc context.

-It is possible to add something in the context thought the syntax declaration or in the command processing.
+It is possible to add something in the context by marking a syntax token as **contextual** or during the command processing.

 ### CSDL

 The **Command Syntax Definition Language** is a notation that allows the definition of syntaxes in a convenient way.

 A CSDL statement is composed by one or more token declarations, each one specified in the following way:

 ```
 name:type(initializer)